adam-mcdaniel/rsa/README.md

 include_directories(path/to/rsa)
 ```

-Alternatively, you can use `FetchContent` to download the RSA repository and include it in your project.
+Alternatively, you can use `FetchContent` to download the RSA and Bigint repositories and include them in your project.

 ```cmake
 # Import the library from the git repo